coprolit/rpg-rules/skills.md

 `Software` - software applications, microcontroller firmware, etc.

 ### Skills
-`Tech Use` - Unusual operation, or operation under stress.
+`Mechanical Use` / `Electronical Use` / `Software Use` - Unusual operation, or operation under stress.

-`Tech Modification` - Skill used for repairing, modifying, altering, neutralizing and bypassing.
+`Mechanical Modification` / `Electronical Modification` / `Software Modification` - Skill used for repairing, modifying, altering, neutralizing and bypassing.
 Locks and traps of various difficulty levels may be represented by appropriate subtractions from this roll (determined by the GM).

-`Tech Construction` - Skill used to design and construct, and analyzing devices or programs.
+`Mechanical Construction` / `Electronical Construction` / `Software Construction` - Skill used to design and construct, and analyzing devices or programs.

 ### Requirements
 **Electrics toolkit** is required for `Electronic Modification` and `Electronic Construction` tasks.